sajjadkarimi91/lsim-sleep-fusion/README.md

 - S. Karimi and M. B. Shamsollahi, ["A New Post-Processing Method Using Latent Structure Influence Models for Channel Fusion in Automatic Sleep Staging,"](https://ieeexplore.ieee.org/document/9973288) in IEEE Journal of Biomedical and Health Informatics, vol. 27, no. 3, pp. 1569-1578, March 2023, doi: 10.1109/JBHI.2022.3227407.

 The codes and data for the papers on Selected Deep Spectrum & Deep Learning Systems have been omitted, and instead, the outputs of these methods are included for easy execution.
+I would like to express my gratitude to Huy Phan (pquochuy) for generously providing the codes for xsleepnet and seqsleepnet.
+Additionally, I would like to thank Hau-Tieng Wu for sharing the codes for the DGDSS method.

 ## 1. Introduction.